 Because Germany shares its borders with many other countries, acid rain is a more difficult problem to solve.
 For example, air currents bring the chemical-filled smoke from coal-burning factories in the United Kingdom eastward to Germany.
 The chemicals fall to Earth in Germany as acid rain.
 Germany has been working on how to solve the acid rain problem.
 In southern Germany, plants that use water power, or hydroelectric power, from streams and rivers in the region are replacing many coal-burning factories.
 The German government has passed laws to reduce emissions from factories and automobiles.
 Factories that are not close to rivers are switching to cleaner fuels.
-They are also building taller smokestacks that will scrub the smoke, or control the amount of sulfur dioxide particles, to increase its use of cleaner, renewable energy by 20 percent.
+They are also building taller smokestacks that will scrub the smoke, or control the amount of sulfur dioxide particles, before it enters the air.

+In 2007, Germany, as a member of the European Union, promised to increase its use of cleaner, renewable energy by 20 percent.
 Germany's goal is to decrease the use of fossil fuels like coal and oil.
 Germany is developing new types of energy.
 It is the world's leading producer of wind turbines and solar-power technology.
 It is home to the largest wind farm and the largest solar energy plant in the world.
 Because of these changes, the country's harmful emissions are falling.
 This is reducing the amount of acid rain.